 - Testing accommodations are necessary to address the functional limitations related to the disability;

-- The requested testing accommodations are reasonable and appropriate for the claimed disability.
+- The requested testing accommodations are reasonable and appropriate for the established disability.

 NABNE is under no obligation to provide the same accommodations as those provided by your current approved naturopathic medical education program (ANMP).